Prevent Falls & Stay Safe in Your Home This Holiday Season & Beyond

 Posted on by Eric Rubel

-It is also a great time to visit with friends and family that you do not get to see too often, whether that is virtually by Zoom or phone or safely in-person.
+It is also a great time to visit with friends and family that you do not get to see too often, whether that is in-person or by phone, facetime, Zoom, etc.

 In this post, we will provide you with information on simple solutions that can help you or your loved ones improve safety and maintain independence in the home.
 These are options that can be helpful for a temporary need during the holiday season or for long-term more permanent needs.

 Whether it is a front, garage, or patio door, there should be a safe and easy way to get in and out of the house.
 If you have steps going to your front door, check to make sure they are not loose or uneven.
 Is there adequate lighting or motion sensors?
 A hand rail for wobbly Uncle Walter?
 Fortunately, there are couple different solutions for raised entryways such as porches and decks and for smaller barriers, such as a threshold.

 An aluminum modular wheelchair ramp is one of the most common home access solutions for wheelchair and powerchair users.
 There are minimal modifications required and you can have one professionally installed within days.
 Aluminum wheelchair ramps are customized for each home to ensure a safe entrance for the person in need.

 They are also weatherproof, making it a perfect solution in the winter for the regions we serve – Chicagoland, Connecticut, Delaware, Indianapolis, Massachusetts, Minnesota, New Hampshire, Pennsylvania, Rhode Island & parts of Wisconsin.
 You can use ice melt on aluminum ramps if the only ingredient is magnesium chloride.